Dinosaurs and others prehistoric animals on stamps and postmarks of Iraq

 as well as producing fine handicrafts, including rugs and carpets.

 Independence in 1932 brought a new currency (fils and dinar), and the existing

 Faisal stamps were surcharged accordingly, and issued on 1 April 1932.

 These were followed soon after (9 May) by stamps of the previous design denominated in the new currency.

 Iraq's first commemorative stamps came out in 1949 to mark the 75th

 Faisal's 1953 coronation was also marked by a set of three, along with a souvenir sheet.

 The last of the Faisal definitives had only partly appeared before the revolution

 of 1958, and both issued and unissued types were overprinted.
 [R2]

-The first and the only stamps related to Paleontology issued in Iraq in 2010, that shows reconstructions of
+The first and so far only stamps related to paleontology were issued by Iraq in 2010.

 Official stamps of Iraq related to Paleontology: dinosaurs and other prehistoric animals